FREE SHUTTLE : TBA

 Ensure guidelines and structures do not block fire lanes.

-NO pets are permitted anywhere in the campgrounds at any time.
-This includes during set up and tear down.
+NO pets are permitted anywhere in the campgrounds.

-Campers must remove their own garbage and recycling throughout the weekend and take to provided central waste stations.
-Please keep your camping space clean and community minded.
+Campers must remove their own garbage and recycling throughout the weekend and take it to central waste stations.
+Please keep your camping space clean and community-minded.

 You are responsible for the safety and security of your belongings at MusicFest.
 Leave your toys at home, lock up your valuables, and secure your food and beverages.

-Campers who do not demonstrate care for self, care for others, and care for the festival WILL be asked to leave or be removed from the campground and will have their camping passes revoked.
+Campers who do not demonstrate care for self, care for others and care for the festival WILL be asked to leave or removed from the campground and have camping passes revoked.
 Camping at VIMF is a privilege.
 Dangerous or obnoxious behaviour will NOT be tolerated.

 Be mindful of your camping footprint – there are a lot of people who camp in volunteer camping and we want there to be adequate space for everyone.

-- If your spouse or children will be camping with you and are not volunteers they must hold a valid weekend pass, you must enter the ticket number into the registration form for your registration to be confirmed.
+- If your spouse or children will be camping with you and are not volunteers, they must hold a valid weekend pass, you must enter the ticket number into the registration form.

 - Only RV, tents or sleeper units will be allowed access to the campground.
 No extra vehicles will be permitted.
 You will have to haul your gear in with equipment provided by The Volunteer Campground Hosts.